Why It’s Harder for Women to Lose Weight

-Do you find that every time you and your husband go on a diet together, he loses weight faster?
-You’ll be eating the same foods and exercising the same amount, but his results are faster and more dramatic.
+Do you find that every time you and your husband go on a diet or weight loss program together, he loses weight faster?
+You eat the same foods and exercise the same amount, but his results are faster and more dramatic.
 Don’t feel discouraged.
 A combination of biology and behavior is behind the gap.
-Here are a few tips to help you compensate.
+Here are some explanations and tips to help you compensate.

 Where Women Are Ahead

-The one place where women have it easier than men is in support structures.
-While women tend to talk about their weight loss and fitness goals with friends, men are more likely to go it alone.
-Having a support network greatly increases your chance of losing weight and getting healthy.
-By using your network of friends for support, you can create an environment that makes it more likely that you will be a success.
+The one place where women have it easier than men are in support structures.
+While women tend to talk about their weight loss goals with friends, men are more likely to go it alone.
+Having a support network can increase your chance of losing weight and getting healthy.
+Try to find a medical weight loss program that offers weekly check-ins with friendly doctors to keep you motivated and on track.